A Hierarchical Conditional Random Field-based Attention Mechanism Approach for Gastric Histopathology Image Classification: Experiment

 For baseline, we compare the performance between different CNN-based classifiers and evaluate the effect of Transfer Learning (TL) method on the initial dataset.
 We use the cropped images in Table \ref{tab:data4} as the train and validation set to build the networks and the classification accuracy is obtained on the test set.
 The result is shown in Fig.~\ref{fig:histogram1}.

 From Fig.~\ref{fig:histogram1}, it is observed that the VGG-16 TL method performs the best and achieves an accuracy of 0.875, followed by Resnet 50 and VGG-19 \cite{simonyan2014very} network.
-It can be also seen from the Fig.~\ref{fig:histogram1} that the method of training models from scratch (De-novo trained CNNs) performs significantly worse than each TL algorithm in terms of classification accuracy.
+The Fig.~\ref{fig:histogram1} also proves that De-novo trained CNNs, which means training a convolutional neural network model from scratch, has worse performance in classification accuracy than TL algorithm.
 Therefore, the VGG-16 TL method is finally selected as the classifier in the baseline.